 - 30 children aged 0-15 engaged in Learning and Wellbeing supported by 41 family members (18+ years) - 73 people of all ages engaged in formal learning - When planning for 2019 learning and wellbeing, the community decided to continue the strong focus on Western learning each morning and cultural learning in the afternoons - Families continue to set goals for their children's learning and wellbeing, from infancy to teenage years - Cultural learning also occurs on weekends and evenings - Emotional literacy is a key component of our learning and wellbeing approach.
-Daily learning integrates sessions to address trauma, support mental health and improve learning focus.
-A short yoga/breathing/relaxation session occurs each morning at the school balabala (traditional shelter), with children and their families participating.
-This has resulted in a calm and engaged start to the day for the wurdurd (children)
+Daily learning integrates and family connection in their homeland.
+Marlkawo is a place where young people who have been living with mental health issues are finding peace.

-"It gave me goose bumps all over seeing her reading to her grandson, spending time with him, helping him to learn, showing him the right way." - Roxanne Naborlhborlh, community leader to provide an emotionally and culturally safe place for children and the whole community.
+Families at Marlkawo continued to provide an emotionally and culturally safe place for children and the whole community.
 There is growing recognition that living in Marlkawo has reduced the daily stressors that impact life when in town.
-Children and families have greater wellbeing with increased opportunity for strengthened cultural and family connection in their homeland.
-Marlkawo is a place where young people who have been living with mental health issues are finding peace.
+Children and families have greater wellbeing with increased opportunity for strengthened cultural